3nol/how-to-git/05_advanced/README.md

     You will also find an example for a git-ignore file in this directory.
     This example targets the use in Java development, as all unnecessary files that may come up in this environment are ignored there.

+## Interaction with private remote repositories

+As mentioned, you can clone (and pull/push) either via HTTPS or SSH.
+When it comes to private repositories, you also need to authenticate yourself.
+Most remote hosts allow using SSH keys for authentication, which are very convenient.

+Here is a tutorial on how to set them up for GitHub (the setup on GitLab is similar):

+1. Using the `ssh-keygen` command, generate a key pair.
+See `man ssh-keygen` for details.
+2. This command will generate two files, corresponding to your private and your public key.
+    The public key is identified by its extensions `.pub`.
+3. Regarding the _private_ key:
+    - Never share it with anyone!
+It is your secret passkey.
+    - Go to the file `~/.ssh/config`.
+If it does not exist, create it.
+    - Enter the following lines in the file:

+        ```
+        Host github.com
+          PreferredAuthentications publickey
+          IdentityFile <path-to-your-private-key>
+        ```

+4. Regarding the _public_ key:
+    - Go to the settings page of your GitHub profile, then "SSH and GPG keys".
+        On GitLab, this page is called "SSH Keys".
+    - Add a new SSH key, and give it a meaningful title.
+Now, you copy and paste the contents of the public key file into the "Key" textbox and save it.
+5. You should now be able to interact with private repositories via SSH.

 ## Useful websites